Battle of Trafalgar: Failure of the allied sortie

-Aftermath

-In the aftermath of the storm, Collingwood wrote to the British Admiralty on November 1805:
+In the aftermath of the storm, Collingwood wrote to the British Admiralty in November 1805:

 The condition of our own ships was such that it was very doubtful what would be their fate.
 Many a time I would have given the whole group of our capture, to ensure our own...
 I can only say that in my life I never saw such efforts as were made to save these [prize] ships, and would rather fight another battle than pass through such a week as followed it...